Skip navigation

 • How much do you really know about strategy and business growth?

 A tough question, but if the answer is read all of my books, review my (published) national research, and here are example consulting clients, then the person is probably an expert.
 If the clients are just “speaking” clients, then they probably don’t have much depth.
 Feel free to read all eight of my books and my published research; happy to share my list of advisory clients as well.
-And I’ve built companies myself.
+And I’ve built (and sold) companies myself.

 • What did you do before?
 How long ago was that?

 There are too many “instant” experts, or people who just took a few courses and called it a day.
 While they may talk the talk, they don’t have the depth, since expertise comes only with experience.
 My early career was with KPMG, and left them in the 1990s to become a serial entrepreneur.
-I have worked on 100+ substantive projects with well-known brands since, and have also built a CEO advisory practice.
+I have worked on 100+ substantive engagements with well-known brands since, and have also built a CEO advisory practice.

 • Are you a social media influencer?

-If the speaker’s claim to fame is only… their personal fame, then there is no guarantee that their lessons will be transferable to your audience.When choosing a business growth speaker, it should be about you and your results, not them.
+If the speaker’s claim to fame is only… their personal fame, then there is no guarantee that their lessons will be transferable to your audience.
+When choosing a business growth speaker, it should be about you and your results, not them.
 I have decades of experience developing marketing strategies that include substantive digital integration (enterprise-scale web sites, social media, marketing automation, and CRM), and yes, I’m on Social Media (and have even written books on the topic), but my focus has always been clients and research, not personal profile.

 • Are you really a thought leader?

 Anyone on your stage should not just be an expert, but also a thought leader.
 The problem is how to prove it.
 One of the strongest indicators is a very long history of creating new intellectual property.
 If they don’t have it, then at best they are a “reporter” for other’s thinking, and can’t add unique value to your conference.
 Pay attention to their podcast and blog, but also LinkedIn, Facebook, YouTube, Twitter, etc. Google them, and see how often they come up, and where they appear.
-Beyond my weekly blog and weekly podcast, I have 600+ thoughtful article posts, 40 white papers, and over 180 video interviews syndicated across the web.
+Beyond my weekly blog and weekly podcast, I have 660+ thoughtful article posts, 75+ white papers, and over 180 video interviews syndicated across the web.
 And our national benchmarking research has been used by 100’s of organizations.
-Check out my digital profile, including my LinkedIn profile, my website, my Amazon author profile, and Google…<
+Check out my digital profile, including my LinkedIn profile, my website, my Amazon author profile, and Google…

 • Are you a professional member of either NSA or CAPS?

 Membership in NSA (for American speakers) or CAPS (for Canadian speakers) means a commitment to professional development, communications excellence, and a commitment to a code of ethics.
 But beyond this, has the speaker earned the CSP (Certified Speaking Professional) designation, which is held by very few of the world’s professional speakers?
 And have they been inducted into the Speaking Hall of Fame?
 I have been a member for many years, and have served at the board level for over a decade.
-And yes, I have earned the CSP, and have been inducted into the Canadian Speaking Hall of Fame.<
+And yes, I have earned the CSP, and have been inducted into the Canadian Speaking Hall of Fame.

 • Who are your presentations targeted to?